alnoki/AAAAAA/doc/procedures/sphinx.rst

 Per :xref:`Willing-Sphinx`:

 #. :ref:`Activate <conda:activate-env>` the :term:`a6 environment <a6>` from
-   inside the :ref:`documentation root directory<project-dir-tree>` if it is not already :ref:`active <conda:activate-env>`
+   inside the :ref:`documentation root directory<concepts-project-dir-tree>` if it is not already :ref:`active <conda:activate-env>`
 #.
 From the :ref:`integrated terminal <tools-VS-Code>`, make a new build then
    start a local server: